 - To Increase Komodo Population

 Another reason that the local government considered Komodo Island closure was to increase the Komodo dragon.
 According to the local officials, not only did Komodo dragons decline in size but also in number in the past few years.
 Hence, during the one-year closure, they planned to embark on a conservation program aimed at increasing the population of the dragons and preserving their habitat.

 The National Park Centre and Komodo Survival Progam (KSP), however, found that over the past five years, the Komodo population was in a relatively stable fluctuation, between 2,400-3,000.
 Environment and Forestry Minister Siti Nurbaya Bakar added that the population of rare Komodo dragons was not under threat.
 Data showed the number of Komodo dragons from 2002 to 2019 is relatively stable.

 That being said, the presence of tourists within the Komodo National Park is not seen as a threat to the Komodo dragon population.

 - To Protect Komodo from Smugglers

-While the notion on Komodo Island closure was first brought up by NTT Governor Viktor Laiskodat in November 2018, it was reiterated early 2019 in response to the arrest of Komodo dragon smugglers.
+While the notion of Komodo Island closure was first brought up by NTT Governor Viktor Laiskodat in November 2018, it was reiterated in early 2019 in response to the arrest of Komodo dragon smugglers.
 With seven smugglings from 2016-2019, police said, the suspects had stolen 41 Komodo dragons from the island.
 They took Komodo babies after killing their mother and sold each dragon for 500 million rupiahs (about $35,000).